parroty/excoveralls/README.md

 ## The 100% Coverage Use-Case

-Shooting for 100% coverage is usually criticized as unnecessary and unproductive, and I tend to agree with that sentiment.
+Shooting for 100% coverage is usually criticized as unnecessary and unproductive, and we tend to agree with that sentiment.
 But as far as measuring code coverage in percentage points goes, 100% is the only reasonable target: any other percent-based target flaps around when SLOCs are added or removed.